 1. Defined

-Attached Accessory Dwelling Unit means an accessory dwelling unit that is part of a main building and includes facilities for cooking, eating, sanitation, and sleeping.
+Attached Accessory Dwelling Unit means an accessory dwelling unit that is added to but part of a main building and includes facilities for cooking, eating, sanitation, and sleeping.
 An Attached Accessory Dwelling Unit is subordinate to the principal use of the main building.

 2. Use Standards